rheera/data-analysis-with-python/README.md

 - [x] None so far

-## Knowledge Acquired
+## Process

 ### Part 1 - Insurance Cost Analysis

-- Load the data as a pandas DataFrame
+1. Load the data as a pandas DataFrame
-- Clean the data, taking care of the blank entries
+2. Clean the data, taking care of the blank entries
-- Run exploratory data analysis and identify the attributes that most affect the charges
+3. Run exploratory data analysis and identify the attributes that most affect the charges
-- Develop single variable and multivariable Linear Regression models for predicting the charges
+4. Develop single variable and multivariable Linear Regression models for predicting the charges
-- Use Ridge regression to refine the performance of Linear regression models.
+5. Use Ridge regression to refine the performance of Linear regression models.

 ### Final Assignment - House Sales in King Count USA

-## Process

-1. Data Cleaning

-- Using Pandas to perform operations to get clean data, such as dropna() and replace().
-The clean datasets are paramount to a good analysis.

-2. Select relevant data

-- Select the columns and rows that are most relevant for us.

-3. Plot the data

-- Use Matplotlib to graph the relevant data.
-The visualization makes finding insights easier.